 All I knew about this park was its location, a strange one, at the foot of a quay along the waterfront.
 I couldn’t quite envision where it was, even though I’d been to that part of the waterfront a few times in recent years.
 I’d never seen a park around there, however the map said there was one and I was determined to find it, so I headed out to have a look yesterday.

 As I said, I knew nothing about it but I envisioned that I was would come upon a cheerful space by the water, where people had picnics in the summertime.
-Given the time of year, I thought that perhaps I’d find a place decorated for St. Patrick’s Day, with the likes of shamrocks and leprachauns.
+Given the time of year, I thought that perhaps I’d find a place decorated for St. Patrick’s Day, with the likes of shamrocks and the colour green.
 I’m embarrassed to admit that now, but that is the norm around town around March 17th, when so many shops, restaurants and bars are decorated with green cutouts and garlands, and “Kiss Me, I’m Irish” t-shirts abound.

 I couldn’t have been more off with my imaginations of Ireland Park though; you’ll know what I mean when you see the pictures of it.

 But, before we get to the pictures of the park, I’ll show you some that I took on the way over, so you get a good feel for how hidden it is.

 Toronto’s waterfront is separated from the city by a wide swath of train-tracks, that you have to cross over to get there.
 I’ve previously shown you the neat old steel bridge (in this post) that I usually take to get down there, but this time I decided to try out the new pedestrian and bicycle bridge that opened a couple of years ago.